alelodato/vibook/README.md

 ### Clone this Project Repository

 A Git clone creates a linked copy of the project that will continue to synchronize with the original repository.
 In order to create a clone, you can click on the 'Code' button inside the selected repository and then select the 'Clone' option from the dropdown list.

+# Credit

+For this project i want to thank the Code Institute tutoring team for helping me with debugging, fixing issues in my project and always giving precious advices to help me improve my coding and use of best practices.

 [Back to top](<#table-of-contents>)